-NEW YORK (AP) — Stocks are edging higher in early trading on Wall Street, putting the market on track for its third gain in a row.
+NEW YORK (AP) — Stocks are edging higher in midday trading on Wall Street, putting the market on track for its third gain in a row.

-The Dow was up 37 points, or 0.2 percent, at 15,531 after the first few minutes of trading Tuesday.
+The Dow Jones industrial average was up 42 points, or 0.3 percent, at 15,537 as of noon Eastern Tuesday.

 Trading was light as Federal Reserve policymakers gathered for a two-day meeting.
 Many expect the Fed to reduce its $85 billion monthly bond-buying program.